Got a question not answered in our Clients area? Contact our support teams.

 The board of trustees for the Foundation for Credit Counselling (registered in England and Wales) has the following members.

-As an academic he taught economics at the London School of Economics, Trinity College Dublin and the University of Chicago, he wrote and taught game theory, economics of industry and regulation.
+He has taught at the London School of Economics, Trinity College Dublin and the University of Chicago and wrote and taught game theory and the economics of industry and regulation.

 Tim is the Chair of Cairn Capital, a Director of the Bank of England and an Emeritus Governor of the London School of Economics.